Proof (album): Live performances

-BTS performed "Yet to Come (The Most Beautiful Moment)", together with their B-side track "For Youth", on Mnet's M Countdown, KBS2's Music Bank, and SBS' Inkigayo.
-It is the first time since their 2020 single, "On", that the group performed on South Korean music shows.
-The group performed "Yet to Come (The Most Beautiful Moment)", "Born Singer," and "For Youth" during "Proof Live" in celebration of the their 9th anniversary on June 13, 2022.
+BTS performed "Yet to Come" and "For Youth" on M Countdown, Music Bank, and Inkigayo.
+These appearances marked the band's first time performing on domestic music shows since promotions for their 2020 single "On".
+They performed the same songs, with the addition of "Born Singer", during Proof Live in celebration of their ninth anniversary on June 13, 2022.
 On October 8, 2022, they performed "Yet to Come" and "For Youth" at The Fact Music Awards.
-For the first time in six months, BTS performed at their "Yet To Come" concert on October 15 at the Busan Asiad Main Stadium in Busan as part of the city's quest to host World Expo 2030.
-They also debuted the performance of "Run BTS" in which the official stream footage of the performance was posted on their own YouTube channel after the concert.
+For the first time in six months, BTS performed at the "Yet To Come" concert on October 15 at the Busan Asiad Main Stadium in Busan as part of the city's quest to host the World Expo 2030, where they debuted the performance of "Run BTS"; the footage was uploaded to their YouTube channel post-concert.